ckujawa/ckujawa/README.md

 - 👋 Hi, I’m @ckujawa
-- 👀 I’m interested in technology of all sourts, especially full-stack web application development using React, Vue, Node, and Java
+- 👀 I’m interested in technology of all sorts, especially full-stack web application development using React, Vue, Node, and Java
-- 🌱 I’m currently learning Vue 3
+- 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on anything using modern JS like React, Vue, and Node
 - 📫 How to reach me e-mail :)